May 5, 2026

 How to select your emergency situation partner before you need one

-What to keep in your electric go-bag
+What to maintain in your electrical go-bag

 The anatomy of a professional emergency visit

-Preventing the next emergency situation with targeted upgrades
+Preventing the next emergency with targeted upgrades

-Bringing it all together
+Bringing everything together

 Excel Electricians-Fort Worth